mzhang28/blog/content/posts/2018-10-26-twenty-years-of-rsa-attacks.md

 <_RSAobj @0x7f3d3226dfd0 n(2048),e,d,p,q,u,private>
 ```

 Now, normally when you generate a new key, it'd generate a new modulus.
+For the
-For the sake of this common modulus attack, we'll force the new key to use the same modulus.
-This also means we'll have to choose an exponent e other than the default choice of 65537 (see [this link][5] for documentation):
+sake of this common modulus attack, we'll force the new key to use the same
+modulus.
+This also means we'll have to choose an exponent $e$ other than the
+default choice of 65537 (see [this link][5] for documentation):

 ```py
 >>> N = k1.p * k1.q